nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > “ Your hair wants cutting , ” said the Hatter .
 He      had been  looking at        Alice for
 # .
 D    NSg  NPl/V NSg/V/J . .
 V/J  D   NSg    .
 NPr/ISg V   NSg/V V       NSg/I/V/P NPr   C/P
 > some  time  with great curiosity , and this was his   first speech .
-# I/J/R NSg/V P    NSg/J NSg       .
-V/C I/D  V   ISg/D NSg/J NSg/V  .
+# I/J/R NSg/V P    J     NSg       .
+V/C I/D  V   ISg/D J     NSg/V  .
 >
 #
 > “ You should learn not   to make  personal remarks , ” Alice said with some  severity ;